DHTMLX/docs-todolist/docs/api/events/movetask_event.md

 ### Description

-@short: fires when moving a task
+@short: Fires when moving a task

 ### Usage